craws/OpenAtlas/install.md

 ## Configuration

-Create the folder and file instance/production.py

-Copy install/example_config.py to instance/production.py and add/change the values as appropriate.
+Copy instance/example_production.py to instance/production.py and add/change values as appropriate.

+    $ cp  instance/example_production.py instance/production.py

 ## Apache

-use install/example_apache.conf as template for a new vhost
+As root copy and adapt install/example_apache.conf for a new vhost, activate the site:

     # a2ensite your_sitename

+Test Apache configuration and restart

-    # apacha2ctl configtest
+    # apache2ctl configtest
     # service apache2 restart

 ## File Upload